Superrehtard/old_diaspora_wiki/Client-server-model.md

 ## Cons
 * more complex
 * the user maybe is required to deal with a private key if he changes his frontend
+* the client side could still be compromised/hacked.
+* this solution only improves security for those who develop their own client app.
+Otherwise, it just move the trust from the seed provider to the client app developer.